jarrodwhitley/m_and_e/README.md

 # Morning and Evening App
-This is a simple app that displays the daily readings from Charles Spurgeon's Morning and Evening.
+This is a SPA that displays the daily readings from Charles Spurgeon's Morning and Evening.

 ### Todo
 - Project cleanup